cloudify-cosmo/getcloudify.org/guide/3.0/blueprint_guide.md

 Again note the bash scripts used to install the application.
 This node has a contained_in relationship to the nodejs node which means that it will be deployed inside the node.js server
 Lets deploy again and see the entire application stack but without the db connection yet

-#Step 8: Adding the Node.JS application to DB Connection
+#Step 9: Connecting the Node.JS application to the mongo DB

 We need to connect the node.js application to the mongo database to make it fully functional.
 To do so we need a plugin that will get the runtime details of the mongod node and will configure the nodecellar_app node.
 The plugin API gets both nodes details in the context of a relationship from the workflow engine, so it is easy to code such a plugin.
 In this case we are going to use a custom plugin called nodecellar_config_plugin.